Whale Shark Size Comparison: The Largest Shark

 Whale Shark Size Comparison: whale shark, human, basking shark, great white shark, school bus

-If you’ve ever wanted to take an immersive trip underwater, the back of a whale shark is the way to do it.
-Not only do you not need to worry about them eating you, but with their size, they could take you and 71 of your friends on the deep-sea adventure of a lifetime!
+If you’ve ever wanted to take an immersive trip underwater, imagine riding on the back of a whale shark.
+Not only are they harmless to humans, but their massive size means they could theoretically carry you and 71 of your friends on a deep-sea adventure!

 At 32 feet long, the average whale shark is nearly 6 times the height of an adult human.
 The largest whale shark is more than ten times as large.
-Just one of the whale shark’s fins is nearly 5 feet in height (extra cargo space for youth passengers aboard the Deep-Sea Express)!
+Just one of the whale shark’s fins is nearly 5 feet tall—about the height of an average adult human.

-However, while a whale shark size comparison to a human is impressive enough based on size – after all, could you just imagine swimming beside one of these gentle giants – their weight is what takes the cake.
-A single whale shark can weigh as many as 275 people.
-That’s around the same as the population of Bombay Beach, California!
+While comparing a whale shark’s size to a human is impressive, it’s their weight that is truly astonishing.
+A single whale shark can weigh as much as 275 people.
+That’s roughly comparable to the population of Bombay Beach, California!

 Basking Shark Vs. Whale Shark Size